khooinguyeen/os_assignment_3_group_69/comp2002-os-mergesort/README.md

 ## Reflection and Self Assessment

-Discuss the issues you encountered during development and testing.
-What problems did you have?
-What did you have to research and learn on your own?
-What kinds of errors did you get?
-How did you fix them?

-What parts of the project did you find challenging?
-Is there anything that finally "clicked" for you in the process of working on this project?
-How well did the development and testing process go for you?

 ### Understanding Thread Ownership and Memory Management:
 This was the most significant challenge.
 Initially, we thought we had to free left_arg and right_arg after creating child threads.
 However, this was fundamentally wrong because:
  - If we freed them before pthread_join(), the child threads would access freed memory (use-after-free bug)